antonio490/linux/ha-cluster.md

 Pacemaker and Corosync are open-source tools that allow you to create a high-availability cluster on your Ubuntu servers.
 In this tutorial, I will guide you through the process of setting up a high-availability cluster using Pacemaker and Corosync on two Ubuntu VM servers.

+### Pacemaker

+Pacemaker is a high-availability cluster resource manager – software that runs on a set of hosts (a cluster of nodes) in order to preserve integrity and minimize downtime of desired services (resources).

+Pacemaker's key features include:
+- Detection of and recovery from node and service-level failures
+- Ability to ensure data integrity by fencing faulty nodes
+- Support (but no requirement) for shared storage
+- Support for practically any redundancy configuration (active/passive, N+1, etc.)
+- Automatically replicated configuration that can be updated from any node
+- Ability to specify cluster-wide relationships between services, such as ordering, colocation, and anti- colocation
+- Support for advanced service types, such as clones (services that need to be active on multiple nodes), promotable clones (clones that can run in one of two roles), and containerized services
+- Unified, scriptable cluster management tools

+### Corosync

+### Stonith

 ### Build & Installation

 ```shell